Man0dya/Tutor-AI/README.md

 ## Preview

-Here’s a quick preview of the dashboard in action:
+Here’s a quick preview of the dashboard:

 ![Preview Video](vedio.gif)